ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

         tar -xvf ibm-cloud-private-x86_64-2.1.0-beta-2.tar.gz -O | docker load

+3. On all but the boot-master machine, the ICP image tar file can be removed once the docker load completes.
+On the boot-master machine the ICP image tar file gets moved to an images directory in `<ICP_HOME>/cluster`.

 *NOTE*: If you are building an ICP virtual machine, you can run the extract and load on the base VM image so that all cloned VMs have the docker registry pre-loaded with the ICP images.

 ## Run the ICP install command